Ziconius/FudgeC2/README.md

 Moozle Implant_810021
 ```

-Each of these implants can be individually interacted with or the "ALL" keyword can be used to register a command against all active implants.
+Each of these implants can be individually interacted with, or using the "ALL" keyword to register a command against all active implants.